bootlin/training-materials/slides/sysdev-root-filesystem-contents/sysdev-root-filesystem-contents.typ

 === Important directories (1)

+#table(
+  columns: (10%, 90%),
+  stroke: none,
+  [
-/ /bin: Basic programs
+    / /bin:
+    / /boot:
+    \ /* Hack to have lines aligned */
+    / /dev:
+    / /etc:
+    / /home:
+    / /lib:
+    / /media:
+    / /mnt:
+    / /proc:
+  ],
+  [
+    Basic programs\

-/ /boot: Kernel images, configurations and initramfs (only when the kernel is loaded from a filesystem, not common on non-x86 architectures)
+    Kernel images, configurations and initramfs (only when the kernel is loaded from a filesystem, not common on non-x86 architectures)\

-/ /dev: Device files (covered later)
+    Device files (covered later)\

-/ /etc: System-wide configuration
+    System-wide configuration\

-/ /home: Directory for the users home directories
+    Directory for the users home directories\

-/ /lib: Basic libraries
+    Basic libraries\

-/ /media: Mount points for removable media
+    Mount points for removable media\

-/ /mnt: Mount point for a temporarily mounted filesystem
+    Mount point for a temporarily mounted filesystem\

-/ /proc: Mount point for the proc virtual filesystem
+    Mount point for the proc virtual filesystem\
+  ],
+)

 === Important directories (2)

+#table(
+  columns: (17%, 83%),
+  stroke: none,
+  [
+    / /root:
+    / /run:
+    / /sbin:
+    / /sys:
+    / /tmp:
+    / /usr:
+      / /usr/bin:
+      / /usr/lib:
+      / /usr/sbin:
+    / /var:
+    \ /* Hack to have lines aligned */
+  ],
+  [
-/ /root: Home directory of the `root` user
+    Home directory of the `root` user \

-/ /run: Run-time variable data (previously `/var/run`)
+    Run-time variable data (previously `/var/run`) \

-/ /sbin: Basic system programs
+    Basic system programs \

-/ /sys: Mount point of the sysfs virtual filesystem
+    Mount point of the sysfs virtual filesystem \

-/ /tmp: Temporary files
+    Temporary files \
+    \ /* Hack to have lines aligned */

-/ /usr: / /usr/bin: Non-basic programs
+    Non-basic programs \

-  / /usr/lib: Non-basic libraries
+    Non-basic libraries \

-  / /usr/sbin: Non-basic system programs
+    Non-basic system programs \

-/ /var: Variable data files, for system services.
-This includes spool directories and files, administrative and logging data, and transient and temporary files
+    Variable data files, for system services.
+This includes spool directories and files, administrative and logging data, and transient and temporary files ]
+)

 === Separation of programs and libraries